jayashan10/virtual_trial_emulator/final_report.md

 5. **Confounding permanently encoded:** If higher-risk patients were preferentially assigned to Panitumumab in the original trial (selection bias), each arm-specific model encodes that confounding.
 The treatment model learns "my arm's patients die at 230 days median" and the control model learns "my arm's patients die at 270 days median," both reflecting confounded distributions with no mechanism for adjustment.

 6. **Statistical efficiency loss:** Variance of parameter estimates scales as 1/n.
 With arm-specific models, variance ∝ 1/n_arm; with unified models, variance ∝ 1/n_total.
-For our case (n_arm ≈ 185, n_total = 370), arm-specific models have roughly twice the variance in all estimates, reducing statistical power and increasing overfitting risk.
+For my case (n_arm ≈ 185, n_total = 370), arm-specific models have roughly twice the variance in all estimates, reducing statistical power and increasing overfitting risk.

 ### Option 2: Unified Model with Treatment Variable and Interactions